acend/kubernetes-basics-training/content/en/docs/07.0/_index.en.md

 sectionnumber: 7
 ---

-This lab helps you how to troubleshoot your application and shows you some tools to make troubleshooting easier.
+This lab helps you troubleshoot your application and shows you some tools to make troubleshooting easier.

 ## Logging into a container